damien-pous/hypergraph/README.md

 Info:        informations about vertices & edges

-Common:      type aliases, basic functions, algebra types
+Common:      type aliases, algebra types

 Raw:         raw terms, where arity is inferred
 Term:        plain terms, as in the paper